kmsec-uk/azure-osint.kmsec.uk/README.md

 it does *less*.
 It will not provide additional enrichment on associated domains, for example.

+This tool also caches API responses with Cloudflare so that frequent requests for a specific domain will return cached data.

-Because it does less, it's faster!
-Requesting `microsoft.com` will take roughly half the time (if not less!) with aad.kmtest.workers.dev compared to AAD Internals' OSINT page (at the time of testing, 2.6s vs 5.4s).
+Because it does less and caches responses, it's faster!
+Requesting `microsoft.com` will take roughly half the time (if not less!) with azure-osint.kmsec.uk compared to AAD Internals' OSINT page (at the time of testing, 2.6s vs 5.4s).

 Benefits over AAD Internals' OSINT page: